bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone14.md

     [+] Timer script
     [+] Implement UI for police timer
         [ ] Clean up implementation of this
             - either use CombatHUDManager.inst.GetTimer() in PoliceTimer, or remove it and fix LevelConfig to not need to do that either.
+            - remove timer color in LevelConfig
     [ ] Remove old level counter from LevelConfig

 [~] DEBUG OPTIONS